Last updated November 14, 2025

 The spa and wellness community, which is all about health, wellness and self-care, is taking note.
 Spas and resorts are stepping up by offering menopause retreats and programs to help women manage the myriad emotional and physical challenges of “the change.”

 Europe is at the forefront of this trend.
 Groups and individuals in the United States are creating menopause wellness programs, too.
 Even spas and resorts that don’t have menopause-specific programs are customizing their services to women’s needs with menopause retreats.
-That’s what they’ve always done, and they’re excelling at assisting their clients as they go through perimenopause.
+That’s what they’ve always done, and they continue to excel at supporting their clients through perimenopause.

-If you say you want help with managing the menopause transition, a Wellness Guide might suggest you see experts such as a physician or nurse, nutritionist, acupuncturist, massage therapist, creativity coach and other specialists.
+If you want help managing the menopause transition, a Wellness Guide may suggest seeing specialists such as a physician or nurse, nutritionist, acupuncturist, massage therapist or creativity coach.

-The idea is to receive education, advice and treatments you can take home with you to soothe the perimenopausal beast—all while indulging yourself with spa services that make you feel relaxed and well.
+The idea is to receive education, advice and treatments you can take home with you to soothe the perimenopausal beast—all while indulging in spa services that leave you relaxed and well.

 Spa Services to Soothe Symptoms

-According to the National Center for Complementary and Integrative Health (NCCIH), there are several different kinds of spa services that are potentially helpful and safe to ease menopause symptoms such as hot flashes, insomnia and anxiety.
+According to the National Center for Complementary and Integrative Health (NCCIH), several different kinds of spa services are potentially helpful and safe to ease menopause symptoms such as hot flashes, insomnia and anxiety.

 These menopause wellness services include mind-body therapies such as mindfulness meditation, yoga, tai chi and hypnotherapy.
 Exercise, of course, is always on the agenda.
 It can help manage weight, keep bones strong and give your mood a boost.
 Research also reveals that regular activity can reduce the severity and frequency of hot flashes.
 Exercise can definitely help improve sleep, too.